kpfister44/rock_paper_scissors/README.md

 # rock_paper_scissors
-Rock paper scissors game where you play against the computer.
+Rock paper scissors game, which can be played through the console.

 What I learned